 The Banque Centrale du Congo (BCC, or Central Bank of the Congo) oversees the country's banking system.

 A few local banks operate in the country, with Rawbank being the largest.
 Microfinance institutions and savings cooperatives also exist.
-A selection of regional and foreign banks also has a presence in the country.
-This includes Equity Bank Congo and Standard Bank Congo, as well as Citibank.
+A selection of regional and foreign banks also have a presence in the country.
+These include Equity Bank Congo, Standard Bank Congo, and Citibank.

-These banks are mostly present in Kinshasa and Lubumbashi, and access to formal financial services is limited outside the main cities.
+These banks are mostly present in Kinshasa and Lubumbashi.
+Access to formal financial services is limited outside the main cities.

 Opening a bank account

-Due to the short-term nature of most expat contracts, it's not common for foreigners to open a bank account in the DRC.
+Due to the short-term nature of most expat contracts, foreigners rarely open a bank account in the DRC.
 Employers normally arrange to pay expat employee salaries into their foreign accounts.

-Expats wanting to open a bank account in the DRC typically consider one of the international banks represented in the country.
+If you want to open a bank account in the DRC, you should consider one of the international banks represented in the country.
+You'll typically need a valid passport, proof of address, and completed banking account opening forms, which may include Foreign Account Tax Compliance (FATCA) forms.

 Credit cards and ATMs

-ATMs are not widely available, although a few can be found in major urban centres.
+Although a few can be found in major urban centres, ATMs are not widely available in the DRC.
 Bank cards such as Visa and Mastercard are accepted.
-However, credit cards are not widely used, though major hotels will accept them.
+Credit cards are not widely used, though major hotels will accept them.

 Taxes in the DRC

-Several factors are considered to determine whether an expat is considered a resident for tax purposes.
-Typically, expats who have resided in the DRC for over 183 days in a year are considered tax residents, as well as those who have signed a lease agreement, among other factors.
+Several factors determine whether an expat is considered a resident for tax purposes.
+Typically, expats who have resided in the DRC for over 183 days in a year and those who have signed a lease agreement are considered tax residents.

 Tax regulations are subject to change.
-When doing business in the DRC, we recommend consulting a tax specialist who has experience working with expats.
+When doing business in the DRC, we recommend consulting a tax specialist with experience working with expats.

 Expat Health Insurance